ths-community/podman/README.md

 click "download now" and pay attention that the version is "stable" and your architecture is likely "x86_64" and "bare metal" - "Live DVD ISO" is the correct version if you are operating on own hardware - and not in any of the cloud environments.

-please remember where we downloaded this ISO file
+please remember where exactly this ISO file was downloaded